2020PB/police-brutality/reports/Oregon.md

 ### Police tackle and arrest houseless individual | September 8th

-Police tackle and arrest a houseless individual by a protest.
+Police tackle and arrest a houseless individual by a protest near the Justice Center.
 The charges are unclear.
 However, the man has a seizure during the arrest and is taken away on a stretcher.
 Police shove press away from the scene.

 tags: arrest, homeless, tackle

 id: or-portland-354

-geolocation:
+geolocation: 45.5148415,-122.6774467

 **Links**